-First off was learning how to use the various safety equipment (all provided) this included how to find people buried in an avalanche using a transceiver.
+First we had to learn how to use the various safety equipment (all provided).
+This included how to find people buried in an avalanche using a transceiver.
 It was all straight-forward and Giulio made sure we were all competent before hitting the mountain.
 Scary stuff but I would be very grateful to know the basics should the worst case scenario ever occur!

-We headed up the Pian Frataces gondola and then the Sass Bece chairlift (after queueing in the biggest life queue I’d seen all week – took at least 10 minutes!!) and did our first bit of off-piste – a gentle bowl.
-The snow wasn’t fresh, but it was ideal to get a look at everyone’s standard – good news was we could all snowboard – the bad news I was the worst!!
+We headed up the Pian Frataces gondola and then the Sass Bece chairlift (after queueing in the biggest life queue I’d seen all week – took at least 10 minutes!!) and did our first bit of off-piste – in a gentle bowl.
+The snow wasn’t fresh, but it was ideal to get a look at everyone’s standard.
+Good news was we could all snowboard – the bad news I was the worst!!

-Eventually we escaped the forest and found the person we had lost on the way, we took the Portovescovo gondola back up and did my favourite descent of the day.
-We started by traversing across the mountain and then had to walk for a bit (not so good and surprisingly difficult!) then after and small steep descent it opened out into a lovely powder field where you could get some really nice turns going and you felt like you were floating on the snow.
+Eventually we escaped the forest and found the person we had lost on the way.
+We took the Portovescovo gondola back up and did my favourite descent of the day.
+We started by traversing across the mountain and then had to walk for a bit (not so good and surprisingly difficult!) then after and small steep descent it opened out into a lovely powder field.
+You could get some really nice turns going and you felt like you were floating on the snow.
 Amazing!

 After a late lunch we did one more free-ride descent but my legs and pretty much had it by that point and it was more a case of survival then enjoyment!